the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-dropins.md

 Drop-in sessions are an informal collaboration format where a team or group of people host regular opportunities for other people within the community or organisation to ask questions or start a conversation on a topic of their interest.

-These sessions typically include an online component, typically using [Zoom](https://www.zoom.us/).
+These sessions generally include an online component, typically using [Zoom](https://www.zoom.us/).
 The format and sign up method will depend on the needs and preferences of the organising team and the target community the sessions are designed for.

 The primary goal of these sessions is to provide an opportunity for answering targeted questions on a subject that the team holds expertise in, such as data protection, stakeholder engagement, or research software engineering.